ersheff/IMS322-Docs/docs/setup.md

 1. Install [Git](#git).
 2. Create a [GitHub](#github) account (if needed).
-3. Login to [CodePen](#codepen), enable Format on Save in account settings, and create your first Pen.
+3. Log in to [CodePen](#codepen), enable Format on Save in account settings, and create your first Pen.
 4. Install additional [browsers](#browsers) as needed.
 5. Install [VS Code](#vs-code) and configure extensions and settings.
 6. Review coding [assignment procedures](#procedures).